 We have no maximum or minimum word-limits: as long as the work is good and the expression efficient, we are happy for it to be whatever size it needs to be.

 We aim to complete peer-review of submissions within two months.

 Once ready for publication, contributions are published on our website straight away; printed copies of each volume are published annually.

 To subscribe to Leeds Medieval Studies, or to our monographs series, simply email the Secretary at email@example.com.
 You’ll be added to our list of subscribers and sent each issue when it comes out, with an invoice.
 Prices vary slightly from year to year but are usually around £30.
 For one-off purchases of past publications, see the Leeds Studies in English archive or the Leeds Texts and Monographs page.

-Copies of books for review should be sent to the Editor, Leeds Studies in English, School of English, University of Leeds, Leeds LS2 9JT, United Kingdom.
+Copies of books for review should be sent to the Editor, Leeds Medieval Studies, Institute for Medieval Studies, University of Leeds, Leeds LS2 9JT, United Kingdom.

 - Catherine Batt (co-editor)

 - Alaric Hall (co-editor)